BEAST2-Dev/beast-docs/CreateNewTreePrior/CreateNewTreePrior.md

 ![Eclipse with BEAST2 in the package explorer](EclipsePackageExplorerWithBeast2.png)

+If you get many red error indicators, go to [this tutorial](../ActionOnExitCannotBeResolved/ActionOnExitCannotBeResolved.md)

 ## Creating your own project

 Now you need to create an Eclipse project for your package and make it depend on the `beast2` project.